Term of office start date: 25th April 2016

 Term of office start date: 17th July 2016

-Jonathan has transformed the standard expected of training and education in the private sector.
-He has supported the development of an award winning and industry-leading apprenticeship and education programme and he is on the project team to build and run our own digitally focused free school in partnership with The Dean Trust http://ukfast-deantrust.school/.
-Jonathan is also in the process of joining the board of The Dean Trust.
+While at UKFast, Jonathan transformed the standard expected of training and education in the private sector.
+He supported the development of an award winning and industry-leading apprenticeship and education programme.
+As a Trustee, he is proud to be supporting the project team building a digitally focused free school.

-Jonathan believes that in order to improve digital skills in the UK there needs to be significant investment in the talent of the future and with this in mind he developed a world class Training and Education team that helped UKFast’s Linux team to become one of the most qualified in the UK with the LPI.
+Jonathan believes that in order to improve digital skills in the UK there needs to be significant investment in the talent of the future and with this in mind he promotes world class training and education in businesses and champions the links between education and industry.

 Term of office start date: 18th December 2017